 Lemon curd donuts are made with soft brioche dough and filled with sweet and tangy lemon curd.

-They are cut like the Italian Bomboloni doughnuts which are excellent to fill because of their round shape.
-I use this shape for these caramel-stuffed donuts too!
+Then they are filled with tangy and bright lemon curd and dusted generously in powdered sugar.
+I cut them like Italian Bomboloni doughnuts, which are excellent to fill because of their round shape.
+I use this shape for these caramel-stuffed donuts, too!

 For the best flavor, make the dough a day ahead of time, so it undergoes a cold refrigeration period which brings extra flavor to the dough.
 This is optional though and you can make them all in one afternoon if you like.